terodox/terodox.tech/content/posts/2019-10-14--npm-link-for-package-development/index.md

 ###### Cover photo credit: [JJ Ying](https://unsplash.com/@jjying)

-While writing a fair amount API call in javascript I was getting frustrated with the process of validating the payload of each call.
+While writing a fair amount of API calls in javascript, I was getting frustrated with the process of validating the payload of each call.
 Working with my team we came up with a simple little method that would allow us to write a class for each API response and then `coerce` the response into that class.

 This code has a lot of universality and having copied it to a few projects we knew it was time for an npm package.